Ayhamalahmad/portfolio-website/README.md

 ![Portfolio Website Preview](link_to_your_preview_image)

 This is a responsive portfolio website template built using React.
-It showcases your skills, work, and includes features like sliders and animations.
-You can customize this template to create your own personalized portfolio website.

 ## Project Structure